Gothic War (376–382): 377: Containing the Goths

 Many Goths inside Roman territory joined Fritigern, as did assorted slaves, miners and prisoners.
 Roman garrisons in fortified towns held out but those outside of them were easy prey.
 The Goths created a vast wagon train to hold all the loot and supplies pillaged from the Roman countryside and they had much rage against the Roman population for what they had endured.
 Those who had started as starving refugees had transformed into a powerful army.

-Valens, now recognizing the seriousness of the situation from his base in Antioch, sent general Victor to negotiate an immediate peace with the Sassanids.
+Valens, now recognizing the seriousness of the situation from his base in Antioch, sent general Victor to negotiate a peace with the Sassanids.
 He also began to transfer the Eastern Roman army to Thrace.
 While the main army mobilized, he sent ahead an advance force under Traianus and Profuturus.
 Valens also reached out to the Western Roman emperor Gratian, his co-emperor and nephew, for aid.
 Gratian responded by sending the comes domesticorum Ricomer and the comes rei militaris Frigeridus to guard the western passes through the Haemus mountains with their soldiers.
 The aim was to contain the Goths from spreading westward and for the two forces to join up eventually with the East Roman army.
 These huge movements of troops and the cooperation of the West spoke to the grave threat the Goths posed.

 Traianus and Profuturus arrived leading troops of Armenians, but Frigeridus, leading the Pannonian and the transalpine auxiliaries, fell ill from gout.
 Ricomer, having led a force cut from Gratian's palatine army, took command of the combined forces by the mutual consent of the other leaders, probably at Marcianople.
 The Goths withdrew north of the Haemus mountains, and the Romans moved to engage.
 At a place called Ad Salices ("The Willows"), they fought the Battle of the Willows.
 The Romans were outnumbered, and during the battle, their left wing began to collapse.
 Only with hasty reinforcements and Roman discipline was the situation retrieved.
 The battle lasted until dusk, when the opposing armies ceased combat and left the field.
 The Goths withdrew into their wall of wagons, leaving the battle a bloody draw.
 Both sides counted heavy losses, including Profuturus, who was slain on the battlefield.